binaryage/totalfinder-web/licensing.md

 ## The license agreement

 When you buy a TotalFinder license you get my permission to use the software.
-Usual conventions apply, here is [the legal code](/license.txt).
+Here is [the legal code](/license.txt).

 <div class="license-desk">
 <p>You may use your license in either of two ways:</p>